faaheem13/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Viewing the classes
+1. Viewing the classes
+   1. Prerequisites: Nil

+   1. Test case: `view` (at least one class)
+      Expected: Classes are displayed in the UI, each labelled with an index number(e.g. "1:CS2103  2:CS2101")
+   1. Test case: `view` (no classes)
+      Expected: Interface displays a message stating you are not managing any classes, and prompts to `create` a class
+   1. Test case: `view randominput1234567`
+      Expected: Identical behaviour to `view`, Classes are displayed in the UI, each labelled with an index number(e.g. "1:CS2103  2:CS2101")
 ### Selecting a class
 1. Selecting a class
    1. Prerequisites: At least one class must have been created.
 You may use `view` to see all current classes (Note: It is not compulsory to use `view`, as long as you know the index, you can `select` your desired class)